The Judas effect

 It should also give us pause for thought that Jesus invited this same Judas to join the disciples, and that he was clearly trusted in that there is a verse reminding us that Judas was delegated to look after the disciples’ money.
 Perhaps he would have made a good parish steward.
 One Gospel story about Judas hints that he had a liking for money.
 You may well remember where Judas questions the wisdom of Mary Magdalene wasting expensive perfume on Jesus, yet is this so very different from the similar arguments are frequently heard when Church money is being discussed at Church leaders’ meetings?
 We would never have found ourselves in such a situation – or would we?

 Some commentators have suggested that Judas’ surname suggests he was part of the Zealot rebel movement which might have meant he had an additional reason for abandoning Jesus in that the Zealots were trying to mount armed rebellion against the Roman invaders, and from what we read of Jesus, he was equally determined to tread a path of peace.
 I seem to remember that when George W Bush took America into the now unpopular war in Iraq there was almost universal support in the West for the violence considered at the time to be just.
 How many I wonder, remembered at that time they were also following one who had said: blessed are the peacemakers?
+Are some of the supporters of the US invasion of Iraq now even having second thoughts?
 Maybe we are not so different from the Zealots after all.

 Defending Jesus memory with acts of persecution in this way with a myopic eye-for-an-eye mentality is curious in that it is almost opposite to what Jesus taught.
 It is almost as if learning about Jesus has virtually nothing to do with following his teachings.